botmakeradmin/botmakeradmin.github.io/docs/en/answers-formats.md

+# Bot's answers formats

-# Hello!
+Hello!
 Here we'll learn what are the correct formats for each conversational element for all the platforms supported by BotMaker.

 ## Texts
 - **Facebook Messenger and WebChat**: